bananeira/projet-arctic/docs/Course Directory/BS Algorithms and Datastructures/description-of-algorithms.md

     Thus, the algorithm achieves the desired (iterative calculation of the average of all elements in an array).

 If you have understood what is happening here, you're doing very well.
+Don't be afraid to spend some more minutes in understanding this concept, as it's a crucial tool for later in this script (and in probably any exam you will be writing about this topic).